scott-knight/code-challenges/count_the_max/README.md

 ### Running the Code

-You can clone the repo and run the file as described below, or you can create a file named `count_the_max.rb`. copy the contents of the code snippet to the file and save.
+You can clone the repo and run the file as described below, or you can create a file named `count_the_max.rb`, copy the contents of the code snippet to the file and save.
 Run the following in the console:

 ```sh
 $ ruby count_the_max.rb